 Applicants shall provide a summary budget narrative that corresponds to and describes information contained in the applicant's SF-424A.
+The narrative should describe all planned project costs for Stage 1 the Justice 40 Initiative, Disadvantaged Communities include (a) certain qualifying Census tracts, (b) any Tribal land, or (c) any territory or possession of the United States.

-The narrative should describe all planned project costs for Stage 1 (i.e., direct labor, travel, equipment, supplies, contractual, construction, and other) and how these planned costs relate to the project scope.
+(i.e., direct labor, travel, equipment, supplies, contractual, construction, and other) and how these planned costs relate to the project scope.
 The summary budget narrative must be sufficiently clear, concise, and detailed to describe how funds will be spent on the project.
 Applicants are expected to account for data and performance reporting in their budget submission, consistent with section B.5.i of this NOFO.